-The Human Resources Unit processes payroll, timesheets, position control, maintains personnel files and other personnel issues for an ever increasing authorized strength of police employees.
-This unit serves as liaison to the County's Department of Human Resources and Financial Services in such matters as FMLA, Accident/Property Loss reports, and Worker's Compensation.
+The Human Resources Unit processes payroll, timesheets, and position control; maintains personnel files; and addresses other personnel issues for an everincreasing authorized strength of police employees.
+This unit serves as liaison to the County's Departments of Human Resources and Financial Services in such matters as FMLA, Accident/Property Loss reports, and Workers' Compensation.